 The manufacturing and packaging processes used by our contract manufacturers depend on raw materials such as copper, aluminum, silicon and petroleum-based products.
 From time to time, suppliers may extend lead times, limit supplies or increase prices due to capacity constraints or other factors.
 Certain of our suppliers have the ability to pass along to us directly or through our contract manufacturers any increases in the price of raw materials.
 If the prices of these raw materials rise significantly, we may be unable to pass on the increased cost to our customers.
 While we may from time to time enter into hedging transactions to reduce our exposure to wide fluctuations in the cost of raw materials, the availability and effectiveness of these hedging transactions may be limited.
-Due to all these factors, our results of operations could be adversely affected if we or our contract manufacturers may need to reject raw materials that do not meet our specifications, resulting in potential delays or declines in output.
+Due to all these factors, our results of operations could be adversely affected if we or our contract manufacturers are unable to obtain adequate supplies of raw materials in a timely manner or at reasonable cost.
+In addition, from time to time, we or our contract manufacturers may need to reject raw materials that do not meet our specifications, resulting in potential delays or declines in output.
 Furthermore, problems with our raw materials may give rise to compatibility or performance issues in our products, which could lead to an increase in customer returns or product warranty claims.
 Errors or defects may arise from raw materials supplied by third parties that are beyond our detection or control, which could lead to additional customer returns or product warranty claims that may adversely affect our business and results of operations.